MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 - Improve Attention to Detail:
 My goal is to learn carefully reviewing code to identify potential bugs, inefficiencies, or areas that could benefit from optimization.

+- Enhance Communication Skills:
+My goal is to improve my ability to articulate coding concerns or suggestions clearly and effectively during discussions.

 ##